 I'm Pierre Gasly, I'm 21 from Rouen in Northern France and I've been racing since 2005.
 In 2014 I joined the Red Bull Junior Team, and in 2015 became a Red Bull Racing Formula 1 Test & Reserve driver.

-After winning the FIA Formula 2 Championship last year, I'm making my Formula 1 debut with Scuderia Toro Rosso in Malaysia alongside my campaign with Team Mugen in the Japanese Super Formula Championship.
+After winning the FIA Formula 2 Championship in 2016, I made my Formula 1 debut with Scuderia Toro Rosso in 2017 alongside my campaign with Team Mugen in the Japanese Super Formula Championship.
+2018 marked my first full season in Formula 1 with Toro Roso.

 This is my story so far…